0382/WignerSymbol/README.md

 ## The `reserve` function

-We calculate the Wigner Symbols with `binominal`s, and we will store some binominals first, then when we need one binominal, we just load it.
-In this package, the `binominal` function is only valid in the stored range.
-If you call a `binominal` function out of the range, it just gives you `0`.
+We calculate the Wigner Symbols with `binomial`s, and we will store some binomials first, then when we need one binomial, we just load it.
+In this package, the `binomial` function is only valid in the stored range.
+If you call a `binomial` function out of the range, it just gives you `0`.

-When constructing the `WignerSymbols` object, it will store binominals from `binominal(0, 0)` to `binominal(67, 33)`.
+When constructing the `WignerSymbols` object, it will store binomials from `binomial(0, 0)` to `binomial(67, 33)`.
 You can use `reserve` function to extent the range.
 The `reserve` function is
 ```cpp
 void WignerSymbols::reserve(int num, std::string type, int rank)
 ```